-In April 2021, the Pritzker Military Museum & Library, located in Chicago, launched an international competition for the new Cold War Veterans Memorial to be built in Somers, Wisconsin.
-After reviewing an impressive number of inspiring design concepts, four finalists have been selected to advance to Stage II of the competition.
-The Cold War Veterans Memorial will be a critical piece of the Pritzker Archives and Memorial Park Center (PAMPC) currently under development.
+In April 2021, the Pritzker Military Museum & Library, located in downtown Chicago, launched an international design competition for the Cold War Veterans Memorial that will be built on the grounds of the Pritzker Archives & Memorial Park Center in Somers, Wisconsin.
+After reviewing an impressive number of inspiring design concepts, four finalists were selected to advance into Stage II of the competition.
+The Cold War Veterans Memorial will be a critical piece of the Pritzker Archives and Memorial Park Center currently under development.

 “In missions on and off the battlefield, Americans of all stripes made immense sacrifices in defense of our national interest.
 They deserve to be recognized, and the weight of this era deserves to be understood.
 This Memorial will provide a place where their contributions are honored,” said Col. Jennifer Pritzker, Founder of the Pritzker Military Museum & Library.

-The four finalists are representatives from the U.S., Italy, Japan, and Jordan.
+The four finalists selected to move forward are representatives from the United States, Italy, Japan, and Jordan.
 These individuals and groups achieved the highest scores against strict criteria, including individuality, relevance, and conceptualization.
-The design challenge was to provide a conceptual design for the Cold War Veterans Memorial that embraces the mission statement, exemplifies the guiding vision, and achieves the design goals.
+This design competition was created to provide a conceptual design for the Cold War Veterans Memorial that embraces the mission statement, exemplifies the guiding vision, and achieves the design goals.

 “We were impressed by the number of inspiring design submissions that were received,” states Donald J. Stastny, FAIA, FAICP, FCIP, Competition Manager.
 “It wasn’t an easy decision, but we are very confident in the four finalists chosen to move forward.
 Their conceptual designs best embraced the mission and vision of the Memorial, and we can see them serve as an attraction for visitors.”

-In Stage II, the four groups of selected finalists will evolve their concepts for the Memorial and more fully defined design concepts by late February 2022.
-Procedures in this stage include a virtual competition briefing, Q&A, mid-course review, and design exhibit.
+In Stage II, the four groups of selected finalists worked with the design committee to evolve their concepts for the Memorial and better defined their design concepts.
+Procedures in this stage included a virtual competition briefing, Q&A, mid-course review, and a design exhibit.

-The Competition Leadership Group will conduct an individual review of each design submittal and provide an advisory report of its findings to the Jury.
-The Jury will analyze each design and determine whether the integrity of the design concept embodied in the Stage I entry has been maintained in the Stage II design submittal and how it addresses the mission, vision, and design goals for the Memorial.
-The winning design will be announced publicly in March 2022.
+The Competition Leadership Group conducted an individual review of each design submittal and provided an advisory report of its findings to the Jury.
+The Jury then analyzed each design to determine whether the integrity of the design concept embodied in each Stage I entry had been maintained in the Stage II design submittal and looked at how it addressed the mission, vision, and design goals for the Memorial.

 Michele De Lucchi con Francesco Forcella (project architect), Nicholas Bewick, Junmei Liu, Emanuele Novembre, Guido Tarantola, Mayya Sargsyan of AMDL CIRCLE in Milan, Italy